 In just over a week together, we will explore our own potential, learn skills to help create a sustainable society, and build connections with others that last all year long!
 At New Culture Summer Camp, we invite top-notch presenters, and live, work, learn and play together for 10 days or more.

 New Culture Summer Camp East is an extended experience of building a sustainable, violence-free culture through intimacy, personal growth, transparency, radical honesty, equality, compassion, freedom of choice in interpersonal and sexual relationships, and the power of community.

 New Culture Summer Camp takes place at a shady campground with a delightful stream alongside, about 3 hours west of the Baltimore and Washington DC area.
 There’s a lodge and cabins, too, so some dorm-style indoor accommodations are available for additional cost.

-What is Unique About Network for New Culture (NFNC) Summer Camps?
+What is Unique About Center For a New Culture (CFNC) Summer Camps?

 No Gurus and No Dogma

 We've found that no single human technology or practice can encompass the human experience; our goal is to build a *culture* in which insights drawn from many sources are common knowledge, *available* but not imposed.
 We bring in many new presenters every year, and the result is that our participants have a huge pool of technologies and practices to draw from.
 Each person is fully "at choice" in any of our events, and each person is free to use the insights and practices that work best for them.